Automotive refinishers prepare vehicle surfaces, match and mix colours, and apply paint to vehicles.

 Source: Collision Repair Association, 2021; Automotive Employment NZ, 'Motor Body Staff', May 2020; and OneStaff, 'What's My Rate?
 New Zealand Industrial and Trades Wages Report - 2021', 2021.

 - PAYE.net.nz website - use this calculator to convert pay and salary information

 - Employment New Zealand website - information about minimum wage rates

 (This information is a guide only.
 Find out more about the sources of our pay information)

 Automotive refinishers may do some or all of the following:

 - discuss vehicle-painting options with customers or managers

 Skills and knowledge

-- knowledge of how to prepare a vehicle for painting
+- how to prepare a vehicle for painting

-- knowledge of paint types and colours and how to use them effectively
+- different paint types and colours and how to apply them correctly